unisi-tech/unisi/docs/protocol.md

   its rows here if there are more than the page size — `rows` is instead `{"length": <total>, "limit": <page size>, "data": [...first page...]}`.
   Fetching further pages is the client's job — see 3.3.
+- A non-DB-backed `Table`'s `rows` inlines directly as whatever `jsonpickle` makes of the Python value.
+The conventional `list[list]` row becomes a JSON array of arrays, matching 3.3's "plain arrays ... not objects" shape.
+A `list[<dataclass instance>]` row (`docs/unisi-programming-spec.md` §12) does not: each row becomes a JSON *object* (`{"field": value, ...}`) instead, since that's `jsonpickle`'s default handling of an arbitrary object — this server doesn't special-case it either way.
+(Checked at the Python/`toJson()` level for this note, not independently re-verified with a live WebSocket client.)
 - Connecting with `?screen=<unknown name>` does not error; the server sends a placeholder: `{"name": "", "blocks": [], "header": "No screens", "menu":
   [["You need to put at least 1 file in the 'screens' folder.",